 Waiver of tax for reasonable cause.
-The IRS can waive part or all of this tay

 The IRS can waive part or all of this tax if you can show that any shortfall in the amount of distributions was due to reasonable error and you are taking reasonable steps to remedy the shortfall.
 If you believe you qualify for this relief, attach a statement of explanation and file Form 5329 as follows.